 The dispute resolution process requires that you either accept or challenge the claim.
-To challenge a dispute case, respond and submit evidence to make your case that the payment was valid.
+To challenge a dispute case, you can submit evidence to make your case that the payment was valid.

 In this guide, we’ll cover: